 We believe our compensation program has assisted us in achieving performance for our customers, employees and shareholders.
-During 2022, we exceeded performance goals related to electric reliability and customer satisfaction targets.
-In addition, earnings per share in 2022 exceeded our earnings per share target for 2022 by 12% (target shown on page 40).
-At the end of 2022, our annualized total shareholder return over the last five years was over 4%.
+During 2023, we exceeded our performance goals related to electric reliability and customer satisfaction targets.
+In addition, our earnings per share in 2023 exceeded our target by 12% (see target shown in Metric-Specific Targets table).
+At the end of 2023, our five-year annualized total shareholder return was 6%.